Gundy v. United States: Decision

 On June 20, 2019 — nearly a full term after the case was argued — the Supreme Court issued their opinion.

 The plurality opinion was written by Elena Kagan, who was joined by Ruth Bader Ginsburg, Stephen Breyer, and Sonia Sotomayor.
 Justice Kagan found that because SORNA guided the Attorney General to eventually apply the registration requirements to all offenders, it did not violate the nondelegation doctrine.

 Justice Samuel Alito wrote a brief opinion concurring in the judgement.
 He stated that he might wish to revisit the court's approach to nondelegation "[i]f a majority of this Court were willing to reconsider the approach we have taken for the past 84 years", but that the statute at issue in this case was not unique enough.
 Therefore, he voted with the plurality to affirm.

 Justice Neil Gorsuch, joined by Chief Justice John Roberts and Justice Clarence Thomas, filed a dissenting opinion.
 His opinion referenced and disagreed with Justice Alito's vote, believing that this case would be an appropriate vehicle to revisit nondelegation.
 He believed that the statute "hand[ed] off to the nation’s chief prosecutor the power to write his own criminal code."

 Subsequent events

 On July 11, 2019, Gundy's counsel filed a petition for rehearing.
 He argued that Justice Kavanaugh's recusal had influenced Justice Alito to vote as he had and requested that the case be heard before the full court.
 Simultaneously, another case (Paul v.
 United States) resting on largely the same facts was appealed to the Supreme Court.
 The cases' respective rehearing and cert petitions were relisted and distributed at several conferences before both were denied.
 Justice Kavanaugh wrote a statement respecting the denial of certiorari in Paul, indicating that he too might wish to revisit nondelegation in a future case.

+On January 26, 2024, a petition for writ of certiorari was filed in Allstates Refractory Contractors v.
+Su.
+In this case, a divided panel of the Sixth Circuit upheld the constitutionality of Congress's delegation of authority to the Occupational Safety and Health Administration (OSHA) under the Occupational Safety and Health Act.
+On July 2, the petition was denied.
+Justice Gorsuch indicated that he would have granted the petition.
+Dissenting from the denial, Justice Thomas wrote: